oiiio/red-army/README.md

 FAISS seems approriate for text vectorstore

+9/18
-9/18 saboteur now uses MITRE ICS techniques mapped to our attack functions, uses the FAISS store for contextual selection criteria
+- saboteur now uses MITRE ICS techniques mapped to our attack functions, uses the FAISS store for contextual selection criteria
+- added reporting node at the end